Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 Why the balance moves with no transaction

 Aave V3 uses a scaled-balance design for gas efficiency: internally a scaled value is stored and the displayed balance is derived via an index, so the visible balance grows without a per-block transfer.
-The tracking consequence is sharp: a tool that only ingests transfer events misses the accrual entirely.
-It must read the derived balance and attribute the change — the same "don't trust a transfer-only view" lesson as DeFi position reconciliation.
+The tracking consequence is sharp.
+A tool that only ingests transfer events misses the accrual entirely; it must read the derived balance and attribute the change, the same "don't trust a transfer-only view" lesson as DeFi position reconciliation.

 Tax is jurisdiction-specific